tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/TermsOfUse.md

 ### 3. Personal Data

 #### 3.1 Collected Data
+Data is connected for the purposes mentioned under 1.3.
-You must agree to that the following *mandatory* personal data is collected for module and meeting management:
+You must agree to that the following *mandatory* personal data is collected  :
 - First- and last name.
 - City and country of residence.

 Non-mandatory data that may be collected:
 - Middle name or initials.
-- Email adresses.
+- Email adresses (required for *users*)
-- Group membership (for collectively administer modules)
+- Group membership including permissions in a group.
-- What modules you own completely or partially.
+- What modules you own completely, partially or is engaged as assistant only.
-- Your participations in module meetings.
+- Your participations in module meetings and the modules you eventually register.

 Additional data for registered users able to login:
 - Registration time.
 - Last login time.
 - Last time email was confirmed.
 - Last time terms of use was accepted.
+- Number of failed login attempts.
+- Number of failed password reset attempts.

 #### 3.2 Handling personal data
 In *the application* personal data is not available publicly.